 The number of photons of light sets the photosynthetic photon flux.
 Natural sunlight, for example, has a PAR value of 1200-1600 micromoles (μmoles) when the sun is directly overhead.

 Efficient grow lights will have PAR values that range between 800 and 1600 μmol.
 Using lighting with higher PAR values can be counterproductive and cause stunted plant growth.
 The G8LED 600 Watt Veg / Flower lamp has a PAR value of 1480μmoles

 LEDs that use most of the light spectrum

-As the use of LEDs is aimed at reducing energy consumption, it is beneficial to grow weed with an ultra efficient grow light that optimises photosynthesis.
+As the use of LEDs is aimed at reducing energy consumption, it is beneficial to grow weed with an ultra efficient grow light that optimizes photosynthesis.

-If there are over nine wavelengths, the light is comparatively inefficient as it emits parts of the light spectrum that plants don’t require —this waste leads to lower yields and excess heat.
+If there are over nine wavelengths, the light is comparatively inefficient as it omits parts of the light spectrum that plants don’t require —this waste leads to lower yields and excess heat.